Click on Image for Enlarged View & Click Back Arrow to Return

 I have one fixed operating position that is not located in my basement "shack".
 This is in my family room and it is housed around what was once a computer desk.
 Over the years both my wife and I have gone to laptops for our computing needs around the house and access the internet via WiFi connection.
 The only desktop or work station computers I now use are in my basement radio shack and in my lab area.
 The computer that was occupying this desk saw very little use and as a result the desk became a resting place for other junk items.
 After performing upgrades to my Drake TR7 HF transceiver I decided to utilize this old computer desk as a new operating position.
 The computer desk was much to nice to relegate as a unused area for junk collecting.

-The station consists of a Drake TR7 HF transceiver with matching MS-7 Speaker (circa 1980) with extensive modification added.
-The original transmit/receive crystal filter was changed from the original 2.3KHz BW to a new Sherwood Engineering 2.85KHz BW Enhanced SSB filter.
-The SSB carrier offset adjustments must be changed, from those indicated in the service manual, to take advantage of the wider audio passband presented by the new filter.
+The station consists of a Drake TR7 HF transceiver with matching MS-7 Speaker (circa 1980) with extensive modification added to the rig.
+The original transmit/receive SSB crystal filter was changed from the original 2.3KHz BW to a new Sherwood Engineering 2.85KHz BW Enhanced SSB filter.
+The SSB carrier offset adjustments were changed, from those indicated in the service manual, to take advantage of the wider audio passband presented by the new filter.
 All the remaining receive mode filters are also installed for CW, Narrow SSB and AM.
 In addition a multicolor frequency displayblue LED back lighting, fully populated AUX-7 unit and the X-Lock frequency stabilizer were installed.
 The X-Lock operation status LED was added to a newly created reverse scaled back-lit meter.
 Circuit modifications were performed to improve the receive audio and finally multi-turn potentiometers replacements have been added to the power supply board for enhanced alignment stability.

 A Closeup of the Drake TR7